 Name.com doesn’t have any outstanding features, but its plans are fairly priced and they offer enough to make it easy to get online quickly.
 A free domain name is included with all yearly subscriptions, and privacy protection is available for a small fee.

 Depending on your needs, some plans might be more suitable than others.
 For example, the One-Page Website plan is a great way to host a simple landing page at a very low cost.
 The WordPress plans give you a bit more flexibility in terms of designing and growing your site, while the shared hosting packages let you use whatever CMS you’re most comfortable with.

 Email hosting is included for free in almost all plans, although you can pay extra to integrate Google Workspace instead.

 One-page website.
 This dirt cheap plan lets you set up a basic landing page in a matter of minutes.
 You get access to a limited version of Name.com’s drag-and-drop site builder to design the page, and a forwarding email address is set up automatically.

 Cheap WordPress hosting.
 If you want to host a single website with multiple pages, you could opt for one of Name.com’s WordPress plans.
 The CMS is preinstalled, so it’s super simple to get started.

 E-commerce plans.
-For an online store, you can go with Name.com’s Business website builder plan, or opt for one of the more flexible shared hosting plans.
-The site builder is easier to use overall, but your customization options are limited.
+For an online store, you have the option to choose Name.com’s Business website builder plan, or you can select one of the more versatile shared hosting plans.
+The site builder offers greater user-friendliness, but it comes with limitations on your customization choices.

 Free SSL certificate.
 All websites hosted on Name.com benefit from SSL encryption by default.
 Your visitors are protected, and you get a slight boost in terms of SEO.